-- The Monitoring Officer regularly monitors and reviews how the Constitution operates to ensure that its aims and principles are given full effect. - During 2007/2008 the council had a Scrutiny Management Board, which comprises of the Chairs and Vice Chairs of the council's three Scrutiny Committees, which meet after the council's Executive Committee to consider whether there are any issues in need of referral to the individual Scrutiny Committees.
-As a significant partner the scrutiny process considers the performance of East Durham Homes. - The council has delegated to the Audit Committee the responsibility for reviewing the adequacy of internal controls, monitoring the performance of internal audit, considering the external audit plan, monitoring corporate performance of the Council and considering the governance arrangements. - The council's Management Team meet weekly to discuss strategic matters together with endorsing individual reports prior to them being considered by the council's relevant Committees. - The council's internal audit section undertakes the audit of the council and EDH, the latter through a service level agreement.
+- The Monitoring Officer regularly monitors and reviews how the Constitution operates to ensure that its aims and principles are given full effect. - During 2008/2009 the council had a Scrutiny Management Board, which comprises of the Chairs and Vice Chairs of the council's three Scrutiny Committees, which meet after the council's Executive Committee to consider whether there are any issues in need of referral to the individual Scrutiny Committees.
+As a significant partner the scrutiny process considers the performance of East Durham Homes. - The council has delegated to the Audit Committee the responsibility for reviewing the adequacy of internal controls, monitoring the performance of internal audit, considering the external audit plan, monitoring corporate performance of the Council and considering the governance arrangements. - The council's Management Team meet weekly to discuss strategic matters together with endorsing individual reports prior to them being considered by the council's relevant Committees. - The council's internal audit section undertakes the audit of the council.
 The audits are undertaken in accordance with the Chartered Institute of Public Finance and Accountancy's (CIPFA) Internal Audit Standards with responsibility for monitoring the quality and effectiveness of the systems of internal control.
-A risk model is used to formulate and annually update, a three-year strategic plan, from which the annual audit plan is developed for approval by the council's Audit Committee.
+A risk model is normally used to formulate and annually update, a three-year strategic plan, from which the annual audit plan is developed.
+However, for 2008/2009 an annual plan was agreed by the Audit Committee that included work for Local Government Reorganisation.
+(Audit committee report 13th March 2008)